Spico197/Mirror/README.md

 If you found any problems or you have ideas to improve this project, feel free to contact me via [GitHub](https://github.com/Spico197/REx) issues.

+## 🗜️ TODO

+- [ ] masked `multilabel_categorical_crossentropy`
+- [ ] retain negative samples when transforming evaluation sets so that evaluations are accurate no matter what negative probs are
+- [ ] hyper-param tuning, lr, dropout
+- [ ] full negative samples